vMarcelino/eeve/README.md

 # eeve
-A flexible, powerfull and simple event trigger
+A flexible, powerful and simple event trigger